sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 - ip show route default

-## What is the port the kube-scheduler is listening on in the controlplane node?
+ What is the port the kube-scheduler is listening on in the controlplane node?: netstat -nplt

-netstat -nplt
+netstat -npl | grep -i scheduler

-## Notice that ETCD is listening on two ports.
-Which of these have more client connections established?
+Notice that ETCD is listening on two ports.
+Which of these have more client connections established?:

 netstat -anp | grep etcd | grep 2380 | wc -l

-## show ip of an interface
+show ip of an interface:
 ip address show eth0

-## show all the bridge interface
+show all the bridge interface:

 ip address show type bridge

-## Ques: We use Containerd as our container runtime.
-What is the interface/bridge created by Containerd on the controlplane node?
+Ques: We use Containerd as our container runtime.
+What is the interface/bridge created by Containerd on the controlplane node?:
 - When using Containerd as the container runtime on a Kubernetes control plane node,
 - the default interface/bridge created by Containerd is typically called cni0.
 - This bridge is managed by the Container Network Interface (CNI) plugins, which Containerd relies on for network connectivity.